pgRouting/workshop/docs/basic/sql_function.rst

-name            TEXT      The name of the segment. seconds         FLOAT     The number of seconds it takes to traverse the segment. azimuth         FLOAT     The azimuth of the segment. length_m        FLOAT     The leng in meters of the segment. route_readable  TEXT      The geometry in human readable form. route_geom      geometry  The geometry of the segment in the correct direction.
+name            TEXT      The name of the segment. seconds         FLOAT     The number of seconds it takes to traverse the segment. azimuth         FLOAT     The azimuth of the segment. length          FLOAT     The leng in meters of the segment. route_readable  TEXT      The geometry in human readable form. route_geom      geometry  The geometry of the segment in the correct direction.
 =============== ========= =================